OpenTelemetry Go-Zero monitoring [otelzero]

 Usage

-To start monitoring your Go-Zero application, add the following lines to the YAML config.
+To start monitoring your Go-Zero API service, add the Telemetry block to your config.
 If you don't have an Uptrace DSN, follow the Get started guide.

 Telemetry: